chengandguo/json-schema-visual/README.md

 # Notice

-this repo was forked from json-schema-editor-visual Fix `addFieldAction` methods when add sibling node
+this repo was forked from json-schema-editor-visual.
-I have also raised an issue to the Official team
+Fix `addFieldAction` & `addChildFieldAction` methods when add sibling node or add child node I have also raised an issue to the Official team.

 # json-schema-editor-visual